 In summary, the study of next-to-soft radiation in both gauge and gravity theories continues to provide useful insights into novel aspects of field theory, as well as having potential practical applications.
 We hope that our results make a valuable contribution to the numerous ongoing discussions in this area.

-{\it Acknowledgements.} The work of KF is supported by Taiwan’s National Science and Technology Council (NSTC) with grant number 112-2811-M-003-003-MY3.
-The work of FLL is supported by Taiwan’s NSTC with grant number 112-2112-M-003-006-MY3.
-CDW is supported by the UK Science and Technology Facilities Council (STFC) Consolidated Grant ST/P000754/1 ``String theory, gauge theory and duality''.
+{\it Acknowledgements.} The work of KF is supported by Taiwan's National Science and Technology Council (NSTC) with grant number 112-2811-M-003-003-MY3.
+The work of FLL is supported by Taiwan's NSTC with grant number 112-2112-M-003-006-MY3.
+CDW is supported by the U.K. Science and Technology Facilities Council (STFC) Consolidated Grant ST/P000754/1 ``String theory, gauge theory and duality''.